 And I'll tell you one other thing I'm going to deal with post-election is a Republican party that frankly created you.

-When when all the primaries, when there's seventeen of you, and sixty-five percent of Republicans say they feel betrayed by their own party, there needs to be a little bit of introspection about what they did wrong, and I would argue they don't fight.
+When all the primaries, when there's 17 of you and 65% of Republicans say they feel betrayed by their own party, there needs to be a little bit of introspection about what they did wrong.

-They don't stand for anything, they back down all of that.
+They don't stand for anything.

-I know how you work, I know how your mind works.
+I know how your mind works.

 I bet you won't even take a day off if you win, would you?

-And you know, to a large extent, it's a lack of common sense.
+And, you know, to a large extent, it's a lack of common sense.

-These leaders the they have no common sense.
+These leaders, they have no common sense.

-You know, I talk about Mosul where they announced they're going in.
+You know, I talk about Mosul, where they announced they're going in.

 Now you see how tough it is, right?